luboslives/vultr-cli/README.md

 Available Commands:
-  account        Retrieve information about your account api-key        retrieve information about the current API key apps           Display all available applications backups        display all available backups bare-metal     bare-metal is used to access bare metal server commands
+  account        Retrieve information about your account apps           Display all available applications backups        display all available backups bare-metal     bare-metal is used to access bare metal server commands